Gemstones, diamonds and crystals are all pretty commonplace. If you truly want to stand out, try meteorite jewelry!

 Several meteorites fall to Earth each year, but few of them are large enough to provide enough material for anything useful.
 Nonetheless, over the centuries, these objects have fascinated scientists, philosophers, physicists and artists, and have given us hints about mind blowing concepts like the notion of space-time and the inextricable links between the fourth dimension (time) and the three that govern space.

 Make Sure It’s Real

-There are other methods that will prove the authenticity of your asteroid debris, but they will damage it too: meteorites can rust and cannot withstand exposure to strong acids.
-So if by any misfortune your piece of meteoroid comes in contact with acidic substances (or too much water) and isn’t ruined, you’ll have the bittersweet knowledge that it’s a fake.
+There are other methods that will prove the authenticity of your asteroid debris, but they will damage it too.
+Meteorites can rust and cannot withstand exposure to strong acids.
+So if by any misfortune, your piece of meteorite jewelry comes in contact with acidic substances (or too much water) and isn’t ruined, you’ll have the bittersweet knowledge that it’s a fake.

-The gem society has identified three main types of meteorites: 1.
+The Gem Society has identified three main types of meteorites: 1.
 Stony (which as two subcategories: chondrites, which are rich in silica, and achondrites).
 2. Iron (which represents only 6% of the recovered meteorites), and 3.
 Pallasite, which is a Stony-Iron combination.